DigitalWise Media is the Geofencing Company

 Targeting by Weather

 Weather is one factor that affects the purchasing behaviors of your target audience.
 No one buys umbrellas when it is pleasant outside, right?
 For the same reason, weather-targeting is particularly useful as you adjust your messages as per the seasons.
-Digital Wise Media offers you a sophisticated weather-targeted solution to boost your store sales in rain or shine.
+Digital Wise Media offers a sophisticated weather-targeted solution to boost your store sales in rain or shine.
 Our network of more than 10,000 weather stations and sensors enables us to trigger weather-targeted ads in SMS messages, push notifications, and digital billboards, besides in-app advertisements.
 Real-time data ensures the ads are relevant, accurate, and displayed only when the parameters are met.

 Targeting by Audience

 Geofencing based on audience targeting helps you show tailored ads to specific groups of people.
 This is one way to reach potential customers based on demographics, behaviors, interests, and locations.
 Ads can be shown based on behaviors, like people who, for the past 90 days, have visited fast food or restaurants.
 Or people who have shopped for new cars or been to car dealers.
 The behaviors are endless, and there are several categories we can use to show ads specifically to those groups of people.
 The data is based on behavior for the past 90 days.
-Since studies have shown that we change our behavior or maybe we were looking to purchase a car, in 90 days, you can assume the purchase was already made.
+Since studies have shown that we change our behavior or maybe we were looking to purchase a car in 90 days, you can assume the purchase was already made.
 Therefore, our data is fresh and based on 90 days of behavior.
-We can also set up remarketing ads for those who have seen your geofencing ads.
+We set up remarketing ads for those who have seen your geofencing ads.
 This is where we can target them on Facebook, Instagram, or Google.
 With this kind of segmentation, you do not have to rely on or limit yourself to the customers’ enter-and-exit conditions.
 While mapping their geo-specific data, you can better define your engagement strategies.